Boleto payments: A guide for businesses accepting payments in Brazil

 Boleto is primarily used in Brazil.
 This bank-slip payment method has become deeply embedded in Brazilian culture and is regulated by the Central Bank of Brazil.
 Boleto is a versatile option for consumers and businesses, in part because it does not require consumers to have a bank account.

 Boleto’s popularity in Brazil reflects the country’s specific consumer behaviors and business trends.
-Sixteen percent of Brazilian adults do not have bank accounts.
+As of 2025, around 15% of Brazilian adults did not have bank accounts.
 Many Brazilians are hesitant to share their payment information online.
-Alternative payment methods like Boleto allow these demographics to bypass traditional banking structures and avoid sharing sensitive data while still engaging in ecommerce.
+Alternative payment methods like Boleto allow these customers to bypass traditional banking structures and avoid sharing sensitive data while still engaging in ecommerce.

-Customers can pay Boleto vouchers at over 40,000 processing locations across the country, including lottery houses and banks, and they can pay in cash, which makes this an important alternative for the unbanked population.
+Customers can pay Boleto vouchers at over 40,000 processing locations across the country, including lottery houses and banks, and they can pay in cash, which makes this a crucial alternative for unbanked people.
 Customers can also use banking apps to pay Boleto vouchers.
 Boleto’s widespread use also reflects the limited penetration of credit cards in Brazil.
-Only about 40% of Brazilians own a credit card, which makes Boleto an essential payment method for online purchases.
+About 60% of Brazilians own a credit card, which makes Boleto an essential payment method for online purchases for the other 40%.

 Boleto’s services are designed to operate within Brazil’s banking structure and consumer preferences, which favor straightforward, transparent payment methods without the complexities and fees often associated with credit card transactions.
 The Central Bank of Brazil regulates Boleto for compliance with the country’s banking norms and consumer protection standards.